simonw/sqlite-utils/docs/python-api.rst

 - If the column is of format ``author_id``, look for tables called ``author`` or ``authors``
 - If the column does not end in ``_id``, try looking for a table with the exact name of the column or that name with an added ``s``

 This method first checks that the specified foreign key references tables and columns that exist and does not clash with an existing foreign key.
-It will raise a ``sqlite_utils.AlterError`` exception if these checks fail.
+It will raise a ``sqlite_utils.db.AlterError`` exception if these checks fail.

 .. _python_api_add_foreign_keys: